teaching-data-science/intro2ml/chapters/chapter07-04-tuning-nestedresamplingmotivation.md

 ---
 title: 'Chapter 7.4: Nested Resampling Motivation'
 description:
   ' Selecting the best model from a set of potential candidates is an important part of most machine learning problems.
-By examining an instructive and problematic example, this chapter introduces the untouched test set principle.'
+By examining an instructive and problematic example, we introduce the untouched test set principle.'
 prev: /chapter07-03-tuning-basictechniques
 next: /chapter07-05-tuning-trainingvalidationtesting
 type: subchapter